haggis78/avatar-relaunch/README.md

 # avatar-relaunch
 This is a re-launch of the original UPG Digital Humanities Avatar project, formerly hosted on another server, and now reconfigured to run on GitHub Pages.
-The original Readme file on that repo read as follows:
+The original repo can be found at https://github.com/mjo43/Avatar The original Readme file on that repo read as follows:
 # Avatar
 This is the repository for the Avatar team project.